What Are You Leaving Behind & What Are You Moving Towards?

 Somatically, this is a period where the nervous system is recalibrating:

-• Old patterns no longer work
+Old patterns no longer work

-• New ones haven’t stabilised yet
+New ones haven’t stabilised yet

-• The body is learning new cues for safety and belonging
+The body is learning new cues for safety and belonging

-Trauma, Transitions & Why Some Moves Feel Heavier Than Others
+Stress, Trauma, Transitions & Why Some Moves Feel Heavier Than Others

-Trauma narrows life.
+Stress and trauma narrows life.

 It shrinks perspective, limits perceived options, and reduces the space the body feels safe to take up.
 You can often hear it in the voice when someone speaks about a painful event.
 The throat tightens.
 Breath becomes shallow.
 Expression constricted.

 Safely coming out of a fear response doesn’t just calm the nervous system; it opens the body, the mind, and the field of possibility.
+There are various outcomes, sometimes coming out of fear is more fearful, a double fear.

 I wasn’t just moving country towards something new.
 I was also moving away from something.